-All profits of the company in the current period and prior period are from continuing operations.
+All profits of the company in the current year and prior year are from continuing operations.

-The company has no other comprehensive income in either the current period or prior period other than the results above, therefore a statement of comprehensive income has not been presented.
+The company has no other comprehensive income in either the current year or prior year other than the results above, therefore a statement of comprehensive income has not been presented.